paidy/dsf-interview/devops/README.md

 * The documentation must be containerized.
 * Since PaidySuperAI is an internal package we want to limit access to the documentation, blocking all IPs outside the range `60.125.0.0/16` and `152.165.0.0/16`.
-* Share the code, and documents you create or are going to present as part of this project in some public place (GitHub, Gitlab, BitBucket, etc… are all acceptable).
+* Share the code, and documents you create or are going to present as part of this project with your interviewers.
+Version control solutions like GitHub, Gitlab, BitBucket, etc… are all acceptable).
+Please restrict public access to your submission.